yeyuanc/TEMN2Fixation/readme.txt

-This database has four folders:
+This database has 2 folders:

 -----------------------------------------------------------------------------------------------------